include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 Each document module's primary language directory contains a

-file called rpm-info.xml
+file called rpm-info.xml.
+This file

 contains document-specific metadata used to generate revision